zenseact/zmbt-framework/docs/dsl-reference/expressions.md

 The capture is referenced by an arbitrary string preceded by dollar sign, e.g. "$x".

-On the first access it stores the input value in isolated expression context eturns it on each subsequent call.
+On the first access it stores the input value in isolated expression context, and returns it on each subsequent call.
 It can't be reset after the first access.

 The string after $ sign shall not be enclosed in [], {}, or (), as those formats are reserved for internal usage.